VandalCARE: Report a Concern

 If you consider the situation you are a reporting an emergency, immediately call 9-1-1.

-If you feel that a member of the campus community is in distress or displaying concerning behavior and you would like to make a referral to the Dean of Students office please click on the following link:
+If you feel that a campus community member is in distress or displaying concerning behavior and you would like to make a referral to the Dean of Students Office please click on the following link:

 File a report whenever you are concerned about a student, faculty or staff member.
 Examples of types of behavior they might exhibit are included below.